luca1226/tv-shows/README.md

 # Motivation

-I choose the Angular Framework because I am more comfortable with it.
-I am currently learning Vue so I think the next step is to do this project using Vue Framework.
+I choose Angular because I am more comfortable with it.
+I am currently learning Vue so I think the next step is to do this project using Vue.